Annual Compensation Plans & Reports

 Annual Compensation Plans and Reports

 Each year, the Colorado Department of Personnel & Administration, Division of Human Resources (DHR) analyzes survey data to measure and compare the total compensation package offered to the State’s classified employees.
-DHR contracted with a third-party compensation consultant, with actuarial experience, to perform this survey analysis.
-The consultant performing the FY 2020-21 survey is Arthur J. Gallagher & Co.
 This analysis is conducted to ensure the total compensation package is competitive when compared to private industry and other government entities.
 Findings in the Annual Compensation Report are used to develop recommendations for salary adjustments, medical, dental, and basic life insurance plan premium contributions, and leave benefits.
 The survey results are submitted to the Governor to assist in developing his proposed budget.

-DHR will conduct a Meet and Confer session to explain the analysis process and methodology used in collecting information for the Total Compensation Survey and explain the process for the System Maintenance Study, provide an overview of the proposed Job Evaluation Letter (JEL) and recommendations.
-The session will also be shared via webinar.
+DHR conducted a Meet and Confer session to explain the analysis process and methodology used in collecting information for the Total Compensation Survey.
 The Meet and Confer is for informational purposes only and attendance is not required.
+This year's Meet and Confer was held Wednesday, July 15, 2020 via webinar.
+Resources are below.